M-Hassan-Raza/Portfolio/content/projects/chronopos.md

 ## Get ChronoPOS for Your Business

-ChronoPOS has processed over **₹68 million in transactions**, helping businesses improve efficiency and accuracy.
+ChronoPOS has processed over **Rs.
+68 million in transactions**, helping businesses improve efficiency and accuracy.
 To see it in action or request a demo, **reach out today**.

 📩 Contact: [raihassanraza10@gmail.com](mailto:raihassanraza10@gmail.com)